isaaceindhoven/velocita-proxy/README.md

 # Velocita

-Velocita is a caching proxy for Composer repositories such as Packagist and distribution locations like GitHub.
+Velocita is a caching reverse proxy for Composer repositories such as Packagist and distribution locations like GitHub.

 * Speeds up downloads for package metadata and dist files
 * Serves cached files if the source location is unreachable or experiencing problems